NSombekke/Logic-LLM/blogpost.md

 For each subplan $q_i$ of the run, the language function $L$ assigns a symbol $\sigma \in \Sigma$.
 These symbols collectively form a word **w** representing the sequence of symbols observed along the trace.
 This word **w** is then evaluated against the acceptance conditions of the DBA $M_{\psi}$.
 The language $L(M_{\psi})$ defines a set of infinite runs that the DFA can recognize.
 If **w** satisfies these acceptance conditions, then the finite run $\rho_{\psi}$ satisfies the LTL formula.
 Finite runs $\rho_{\psi}$ satisfiy the LTL if the word $ **w** = L(q_0)L(q_1)...L(q_n)$ is acceptable in $L(M_{\psi})$.

-Step 5 in Figure 1 shows an example output of runs corresponding to options (A) and (B).
+Step 5 in Figure 2 shows an example output of runs corresponding to options (A) and (B).
 In this step, the generated runs are evaluated against the associated Deterministic Finite Automaton $M_{\psi}$ to determine their validity.

+### Result interpreter
+Finally, the result interpreter translates the results returned from the symbolic solver back to a natural language answer.
+The symbolic reasoner returns "True" or "False" for each of the runs (options), this results in a list.
+From this list the results interpreter takes the index of the "True" value and maps it to the letter corresponding to the correct answer, *e.g. translating [True, False, False] to "the answer is A"*.

-### Language Grounding
+### Experiments
-We aim to evaluate how well the LLM performs the conversion task from natural language to LTL, especially in cases where it needs to generalize from few examples (few-shot learning).
-The evaluation consists of two stages: (1) the conversion of the natural language command into LTL, and (2) the subsequent conversion of the multiple choice options (each formlated in natural language) into runs.

-We test the parsing on two datasets.
-The first consists of 36 benchmark intances crafted by experts in the nl2spec study [5].
-Each of these examples has been selected by LTL experts to cover a variety of ambiguities and complexities.
-We use their formatted intances, in addition we have prompted the LLM to replaced the propositions a,b,c,d to create more realistic sentences.
-For example:

-> $\mu:$ Every meal is eventually followed by dessert. $\leftrightarrow$ G(meal -> F dessert).
->
-> $\mu:$ Whenever a car starts, the engine revs three steps later. $\leftrightarrow$ G(car_starts -> X X X engine_revs).

-The second dataset is derived from commands in the *drone planning* domain, adapted from [8].
+We evaluate LOGIC-LM LTL extension on a dataset derived from commands in the *drone planning* domain, adapted from [8].
 This test set is generated from the planning domain introduced by [8], This environment is a 3D grid world that consists of three floors, six rooms, and a single landmark.
-We created a test set with multiple-choice options from their natural language descriptions and corresponding LTL formulas.
+We created a test set of 50 entries with each three multiple-choice options from their natural language descriptions and corresponding LTL formulas.
+Mirroring the original paper, we evaluate the LOGIC-LM LTL extension against 2 baselines:  1) Standard LLMs; and 2) Chain-of-Thought (CoT) (Wei et al., 2022b).
+Additionally we perform an experiment evaluating how well various LLMs convert Natural Language to LTL, this will be further discussed in the following section.

 <table align="center">
   <tr align="center">